Princeton Medical Malpractice Lawyers

 West Virginia’s Collateral Source Rule

-The collateral source rule does not allow a defendant to show that the person suing them received money from some other source to cover the costs of their injuries, in order to reduce how much they have to pay in their judgment.
+West Virginia is different than other states when it comes to medical malpractice.
+Normally, the collateral source rule prohibits defendants from reducing the amount they owe by arguing that an injury victim received money from some other source to cover the costs of their injuries.
 For example, if a plaintiff has medical bills that were totally paid for by their health insurance, a defendant can’t get out of paying those costs by showing that the insurance already paid for the bills.
 This was traditionally thought of as not allowing a defendant to benefit from the fact that the plaintiff had insurance.

-However, in West Virginia, medical malpractice cases have a different rule.
-A defendant who is liable to pay for medical care, rehabilitation services, lost earnings or other economic losses can present to the court evidence that the plaintiff received money from other sources to cover these costs in order to reduce the amount that they will owe the plaintiff.
+However, in West Virginia, a defendant who is liable to pay for medical care, rehabilitation services, lost earnings, or other economic losses can show that the plaintiff received insurance money in order to reduce the amount that they will owe.
 This is done after a verdict has been entered but before the judgment has been decided.

-Don’t delay in contacting an attorney.
 Time is an issue in legal cases, and you may lose your ability to get the compensation you need and deserve if you wait too long.
-You need an attorney on your side who has experience handling medical malpractice and who has knowledge of the special rules in West Virginia.
 At Katz, Kantor, Stonestreet & Buckner, we have over 80 years of experience fighting for victims of medical malpractice.
 If you are in the Southern West Virginia area and have been injured or have lost a loved one due to a medical professional’s negligence, contact us today at our Princeton and Charleston offices.